makrai/notes/goddard94-sem-lex-univ.md

 ## 1.1 semantic theory underlying the present work

 ### 1. Semiotic Principle.
-A sign cannot be reduced to or analysed into any
+A sign cannot be reduced/analysed to non-signs

- combination of things which are not themselves signs; Peirce (1932)
+to any combination of things which are not themselves signs; Peirce (1932)

+* principle
- * what philosophers know as a fully intensional conception of meaning.
-It is
+ * what philosophers know as a fully intensional conception of meaning
  * incompatible with
-  * reference-based or denotation-based approaches to meaning, such as classical truth-conditional semantics and more recent developments in 'formal semantics'.
-It also precludes
+  * reference-based or denotation-based approaches to meaning eg classical truth-conditional semantics and more recent developments in 'formal semantics'
   * neurophysiological approach in the way Kay and McDaniel (1978) went about 'defining' the meaning of colour terms
   * speakers' usage (in the way Labov (1973) approach